libialany/TALK-AWS_EKS_ECS/README.md

 ## Conclusion

-By the end of this workshop, you should have a working setup of `dnsmasq`, `nginx`, and your application using Docker Compose.
+By the end of this workshop, you should have a working setup of `cloudflare`, `nginx`, and your application using Docker Compose.
 Feel free to experiment with the configurations to suit your needs.

 ## Resources